 Male Siberian Lynx

-He and Apollo, another fur farm survivor, share a large habitat.
-Although, you would not normally find two adult male Lynxes living together in the wild, in captivity this is actually a form of enrichment, if they have been raised together.
+He and his friend Zeus share a large shady enclosure.
+Although, you would not normally find two adult male lynxes living together in the wild, in captivity this is actually a form of enrichment, if they have been raised together.

 They play together, groom each other, stalk ducks together and even sleep curled up next to each other.
 They have a habit of puffing air out of their noses when agitated, especially at feeding time.
 This behavior has earned them the nickname of “The Hufflepuffs.”

 Big Cat Rescue has already bought out every U.S. fur farm known to us and we would like to do the same with the Canadian ones.
 We determined, however, that in order to purchase the cats remaining at the known Canadian farm, and build barely adequate caging for them, it would have cost over $95,000. back in 1997.
 Since then we have determined that we cannot rescue our way out of this problem and are devoting time and energy to changing laws to protect the animals.
 Visit www.CatLaws.com to help.